Skip to contents

 sr_wb_dat <- StressorResponseWorkbook(filename = filename_sr)

-# Load the stress-magnitude workbook
+# Load the stressor-magnitude workbook

 filename_rm <- system.file("extdata", "stressor_magnitude_unc_ARTR.xlsx", package = "CEMPRA")